Skip to main content

 This timeline is significant.
 It means that the choices you make today ∞ the foods you consume, the nutrients you absorb ∞ are directly building the sperm that will be present more than two months from now.
 Your body is using the raw materials you provide to construct these complex cells, and the quality of those materials has a direct impact on the final product.

 At the core of this cellular construction project is a constant battle against instability.
 Every system in the body, including the reproductive system, is exposed to a phenomenon called oxidative stress.
 Think of it as a form of biological rusting.
-Unstable molecules, called (ROS), are natural byproducts of metabolism.
+Unstable molecules, called reactive oxygen species (ROS), are natural byproducts of metabolism.

 In small amounts, they are manageable.
 When they accumulate, they can damage cell structures, including the delicate membranes and the precious DNA within sperm.
 A healthy sperm cell must have a fluid, resilient outer membrane to navigate its journey and successfully fertilize an egg.
 It must also carry an intact DNA payload.